-Post dA-Tailing, DNA Samples are ligated with Illumina multiplexing paired-end (PE) adapters by using Invitrogen Expresslink ligase (catalog#: A13726101) and buffer at room temperature for 20 minutes.
-The same binding buffer is used to allow ligated DNA binding back to SPRI beads and 70% ethanol is used for cleaning up the SPRI beads.
+Post dA-Tailing, DNA Samples are ligated with Illumina multiplexing paired-end (PE) adapters by using the ligase and buffer provided in the KAPA HyperPrep kit, incubate at 20°C for 20 minutes.
+SPRI beads and 80% ethanol is used for cleaning up the post ligation products.
 SPRI beads are removed post 40 ul elution buffer added.